Brick-Logic/Hubcon/README.md

 ﻿# Hubcon

-Use C# interfaces as multi-transport API contracts.
-Create an interface, implement on the server, use it on the client.
-Done.
+Use C# interfaces as multi-transport API contracts. _Create an interface, implement on the server, use it on the client._

 Hubcon is a high-performance, near zero-allocation RPC framework for .NET.
 It enables developers to implement strongly-typed, fast communications via HTTP, WebSockets or **Custom Transports** by simply sharing interfaces.
 ## 🚀 Key Features
 - **Contract-Based**: Share interfaces between client and server as the single source of truth.
-- **Transport Agnostic**: Native support for HTTP and WebSockets, plus standard REST integration.
+- **Transport Agnostic**: Native support for HTTP and WebSockets, compatible with standard REST integrations and OpenAPI.
 - **High Performance:** Optimized for high throughput and low latency.
 - **Memory Optimized**: Zero-allocation hot paths and minimal memory footprint.
 - **Native AOT**: Full support for ahead-of-time compilation for cloud-native apps.